jimhkuo/pealapp-lift/readme.txt

 in the root directory of this project - antlrworks-1.5.2-complete.jar, simply double click on it to launch its GUI.
 Configure it to make sure the generated files go to PealParser/src/main/java.

-Once you get familiar sbt, you might want to look at project/PealBuild.scala to understand the dependencies of various modules in PEALT, and how it's put together.
+Once you get familiar with sbt, you might want to look at project/PealBuild.scala to understand the dependencies of various modules in PEALT, and how it's put together.

 I tried to be as strict as I could in following TDD practices.
 Most of the classes (if not all) have